telerik/winforms-docs/gridview/rows/drag-and-drop.md

 {{endregion}}

 First we will implement the usage of our custom grid in an unbound scenario.
-To do this, double-click on the Unbound button to implement its click event handler as follows:#_[C#] _
+To do this, double-click on the Unbound button to implement its click event handler as follows:

 {{source=..\SamplesCS\GridView\Rows\DragAndDropRadGridForm1.cs region=Unbound}}
 {{source=..\SamplesVB\GridView\Rows\DragAndDropRadGridForm1.vb region=Unbound}}